Beginner Guide: ATV Controls Explained (With Photos)

 Momentary High Beam Switch

 Pressing and holding this switch will activate the headlight high beam.
 The light will return to the low-beam position after the button is released.
-This feature can be used used to signal other drivers.
+This feature can be used to signal other drivers.

 Mode Switch